microsoft/terminal/oss/chromium/base/numerics/README.md

 *   `ValueOrDieForType<>()` in place of: `a.template ValueOrDie<>()`
 *   `ValueOrDefaultForType<>()` in place of: `a.template ValueOrDefault<>()`

-The following general utility methods is are useful for converting from arithmetic types to `CheckedNumeric` types:
+The following general utility methods are useful for converting from arithmetic types to `CheckedNumeric` types:

 *   `MakeCheckedNum()` - Creates a new `CheckedNumeric` from the underlying type